mawenxi2112/programming-methodology-assignment/README.md

 * **Player vs Machine Learning (Naive Bayes)**: Players can challenge an ML opponent that uses machine learning model trained with the Naive Bayes classification algorithm.
 The testing results include a confusion matrix, providing insights into the model's performance.

+## Project folders

+`\src` contains the source code of the project.

+`\resource` contains the various files (images / ML data) for the project.

+`\bin` contains the compiled game and resource files for both Windows and MAC OSX.

+`\raylib-master` contains the RayLib library (v4.5.0) used for compiling the game. (installation and set up of RayLib is needed)

 ## How to play

 Download the game repository.
 You can either download the zip file, or clone the repository.